Have your attempts at weight loss after hysterectomy been unsuccessful so far? Want to know what remarkable strategy worked for me?

 That is exactly what happened when I started with a low carb diet combined with intermittent fasting.
 And I sincerely believe that you can do it too.
 Go ahead and try it.

 What do you think?
-I love to hear (in the comments below) if you have tried intermittent or are tempted to give it a go.
+Ready to get serious about weight loss after hysterectomy?
+I love to hear (in the comments below) if you have tried intermittent fasting or are tempted to give it a go.